 These insurers will ask themselves the same question but today a new breed of native cloud core systems featuring micro-services, no-code customisation, low-code API integration and scalability from pilot POCs to full enterprise deployments.
 EIS for large Tier 1/2 and 3 insurers and Genasys for Tiers 3/4/5 are shining examples.

-70% of an insurer's cashflow is focussed on claims and that is where customer satisfaction and loyalty is really tested.
+70% plus of an insurer's costs are generated by claims and that is where customer satisfaction and loyalty is really tested.
 The second part of this article reviews the same issues with many legacy systems, some gorillas in the market and a new generation of native cloud, micro-services, API driven, low-code integration and scalability from POCs to deployment across complete lines of business.

 The content follows these key topics